How to Create a Headless VM on Ubuntu Using VirtualBox

 Install VirtualBox

-To create a virtual machine on VirtualBox, you must first install VirtualBox.
-If you haven’t done this, refer to the post below for installation instructions.
+To create a virtual machine on VirtualBox, you first need to install VirtualBox.
+If you haven’t installed it yet, check out the post below for installation instructions.

 Create VM directory

-Before creating a virtual machine, you must create a directory to store the virtual machines.
+Before we create a virtual machine, let’s make a directory to store them.

 Run the command below to create a directory for VirtualBox.